MicrosoftDocs/azure-devops-docs/docs/report/analytics/analytics-views-create.md

 You create a custom Analytics view to define the filtered set of data and other criteria to support your Power BI reporting needs.
 A custom view provides you with greater flexibility over filter criteria and the fields loaded into a Power BI report over those available with a default Analytics view.

-You create custom views in the web portal for VSTS, and then load the view using the [Power BI Data Connector](../powerbi/data-connector-connect.md).
+You create custom views in the web portal for Azure DevOps Services, and then load the view using the [Power BI Data Connector](../powerbi/data-connector-connect.md).
 Like work item queries, you can create views only for your use, or share them with others on your team.

 Use this article to learn how to: